 I’ve heard that cauliflower brownies have a cauliflower flavor in the batter before baking, and as they bake you’ll smell cauliflower.
 But then once they’re cool, no more cauliflower taste/smell!
 Sounds like magic to me.

-More Healthy Brownie Recipes
+More Healthy Brownie Recipes to Try

 - Low Carb Cheesecake Brownies